Band Together to Beat Cancer

 Madison, Wisconsin - Music has the power to enliven, encourage, inspire and heal.
 It's no wonder, then, that an emblem of Badger spirit and tradition, the UW Madison Marching Band, is joining with the UW Carbone Cancer Center to Band Together to Beat Cancer.

-This November 9, as the Badger football team faces Brigham Young University, the marching band will take the field wearing black sashes to show their support for cancer patients and their families.
-Between now and October 18, people can donate to have the name of a loved one placed on the sash a band member will wear throughout the day.
+On November 9, 2013, as the Badger football team faces Brigham Young University, the marching band will take the field wearing black sashes to show their support for cancer patients and their families.
+Between now and October 18, 2013, people can donate to have the name of a loved one placed on the sash a band member will wear throughout the day.
 Donors receive the sash after the game.

 The uniform of each band member is worn with pride, but it's more than just a uniform.
 "It's unadorned," says band director Mike Leckrone, "and it signifies what we are as a group."